Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Results

+This significant increase in the trion density provides direct experimental evidence of static charge transfer from the \ce{WSe2} monolayer to the molecular adsorbates,\cite{Kong2022} in agreement with previous reports on \ce{WSe2}-perylene hybrids.\cite{Voelzer2023}.
+Such $p$-doping is a well-documented mechanism for PL quenching in TMDs, as the excess carriers open efficient non-radiative recombination channels.
+Furthermore, we observe a redshift by approximately 6-9~meV of the PL peaks from pristine to hybrid samples for the neutral exciton and trion, respectively, likely indicating the concomitant effect of charge transfer and dielectric screening induced by the molecular overlayer.\cite{zhu+18sa,Mak2013,Muth2024,Aly2025}

+It is worth noting that the observed $\sim$97\% quenching of the PL intensity is remarkably high compared to traditional electrostatic gating configurations.
+For instance, studies on gated \ce{MoS2} typically show a quenching factor of only approximately 4 between opposite doping extremes,\cite{liu+22na} while \ce{WSe2} $p$-$n$ junctions often require cryogenic temperatures to achieve significant modulation.\cite{ross+14natn,shin+24am} The fact that our molecularly functionalized \ce{WSe2} sample exhibits such a large suppression at room temperature confirms that such quenching arises from a synergistic effect between static $p$-doping, evidenced by the modified trion ratio, which enhances non-radiative recombination, and electronic hybridization, which facilitates ultrafast charge transfer.
+The latter dynamic pathway allows the molecules to act as a physical sink for photoexcited electrons, leading to a much stronger PL suppression than that achievable through purely electrostatic means.

-Overall, our experimental comparison of the PL spectra in pristine \ce{WSe2} and hybrid \ce{CN4PMI}-\ce{WSe2} samples delivers two main findings: a reduction of the exciton/trion ratio and a concomitant overall quenching of the PL intensity.
-Both observations can be rationalized in the context of a type-II band alignment, which could be responsible for both a static charge transfer immediately after hybridization and a dynamical photo-induced doping, leading to an overall reduction of the PL intensity due to the presence of additional non-radiative recombination channels.
-To confirm this hypothesis, we investigate in detail the band alignment of the \ce{CN4PMI}-\ce{WSe2} hybrid interfaces from DFT.
+Overall, our experimental analysis of PL spectra in pristine \ce{WSe2} and hybrid \ce{CN4PMI}-\ce{WSe2} samples delivers two main findings: a reduction of the exciton/trion ratio and a concomitant overall quenching of the PL intensity.
+Both observations can be rationalized in the context of a type-II band alignment, which could be responsible for both a static charge transfer immediately after hybridization and a dynamical photo-induced doping, leading to an overall reduction of the PL intensity due to the presence of additional non-radiative recombination channels, as previously discussed in the literature of molecularly decorated TMDs.\cite{der-hsien+science19,jung+25acsnano} To confirm this hypothesis, we investigate in detail the band alignment of the \ce{CN4PMI}-\ce{WSe2} hybrid interfaces from DFT.